dailystory/docs/articles/changelog/2020/october.md

 * Add support for email enabled in segments
 * add export and create segment to top of page
 * trim search results what parsing
+* Add "Send Email" to advanced options menu form within the assets list of a campaign

 ## October 13, 2020
 * Remove Terms from views